InsuranceTechnologySolutions/backend-coding-task/README.md

 [Github - Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 An alternative is to download the code and create a new repository using a different VCS provider (gitlab / Azure repos).

-You cannot fork this (our) repository or commit changes to it.
+Do not fork this repository.

 ### Task 1
 The codebase is messy: